swarmstack/swarmstack/README.md

 ## FEATURES

-- A collection of ansible playbooks and a docker-compose stack that:
+A set of ansible playbooks and a docker-compose stack that:

 - Tunes EL7 sysctls for optimal network performance
-- Optionally brings up a 3+ node docker swarm cluster from minimal EL7 hosts
+- Installs and configures a 3+ node Docker swarm cluster from minimal EL7 hosts (or bring your own)
-- Optionally brings up HA etcd cluster (used by Portworx for cluster metadata)
-- Optionally brings up HA Portworx PX-Dev storage cluster (used to replicate persistent container volumes across Docker nodes)
-- Configures and deploys a turn-key HA DevOps stack Docker, based on Prometheus and various exporters, Alertmanager,Grafana dashboards
 - Automatically prunes unused Docker containers / volumes / images from nodes
+- Installs and configures an 3-node etcd cluster, used by Portworx for cluster metadata
+- Installs and configures HA Portworx storage cluster: default is PX Developer, change to PX Enterprise in portworx.yml (used to replicate persistent container volumes across Docker nodes)
+- Configures and deploys the swarmstack DevOps tool chain, including Prometheus and Pushgateway, redundant Alertmanager instances, Grafana, and Portainer to manage the Docker swarm via GUI.
+All tools are secured using HTTPS by a Caddy reverse proxy.

 ---